-Expressing Motherhood is the hit, ongoing stage show that has been showcasing people sharing their stories about motherhood onstage since 2008.
+Expressing Motherhood is the stage show that has been showcasing people sharing their stories about motherhood onstage since 2008.

-We took the show to New York City in 2009, just one year after its conception, and it performed to sold out audiences off-off Broadway.
+The show was taken to New York City in 2009, just one year after its conception, and it performed to sold out audiences off-off Broadway.

-Since NYC, Expressing Motherhood has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville and Portland.
-The show is also on Spotify & has been watched at homes across the country via DVDs and live-streamed shows.
+Since NYC, Expressing Motherhood has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville, Tacoma, Dubuque and Portland.
+The show also has a Podcast, is on Spotify & has been watched at homes across the country via DVDs and live-streamed shows.

 Watch An Entire ExMoShow

 The show was built for the non-famous, non-published, and people dying to get out and express themselves.
 The first person cast was a gay father.
 The average cast consists of ten people, and for each show the cast changes.
 People submit their stories and performers are chosen based on the power of their stories.